kilonzi001/supply-chain-marketplace/README.md

 ## Usage

-### Creating a Health Service
+### Creating an Order

-To create a new health service listing, invoke the `create_service` function with the required service details, including description and price.
+To create a new order, invoke the `create_order` function with the required order details, including product description, quantity, price, and duration.

-### Requesting a Service

-Patients can request healthcare services by placing bids on available listings using the `request_service` function.

-### Performing a Service

-Healthcare providers can mark services as performed using the `perform_service` function upon completing the service for the patient.
+### Accepting and Fulfilling Orders

+Suppliers can accept and fulfill orders using the `accept_order` and `fulfill_order` functions, respectively.

 ### Managing Disputes

-In case of disputes, either party can initiate dispute resolution procedures using the `dispute_service` function to seek a fair resolution.
+In case of disputes, either party can initiate dispute resolution procedures using the `dispute_order` function to seek a fair resolution.

-### Completing a Transaction
+### Completing Transactions

-Upon successful service delivery, patients can finalize the transaction by paying for the service using the `pay_for_service` function.
+Upon successful order fulfillment, the payment can be finalized using the `release_payment` function.

 ### Additional Functions

-- **Updating Service Details**: Patients can update service descriptions or prices using the `update_service_description` and `update_service_price` functions, respectively.
+- **Updating Order Details**: Buyers can update order details such as product description, price, quantity, deadline, and status using the corresponding update functions.
-- **Adding Funds to Service**: Patients can add funds to the escrow balance for a specific service using the `add_funds_to_service` function.
+- **Adding Funds to Escrow**: Buyers can add funds to the escrow balance for an order using the `add_funds_to_order` function.
-- **Requesting Refund**: Patients can request a refund for a service that has not been performed using the `request_refund_for_service` function.
+- **Requesting Refunds**: Buyers can request refunds for orders that have not been fulfilled using the `request_refund` function.
-- **Updating Service Provider**: Patients can update the assigned healthcare provider for a service using the `update_service_provider` function.

 ## Interacting with the Smart Contract